 Sarah probably looks in the mirror every morning and night and wonders what is happening to her skin.
 Having skin problems sucks!
 How mean to point out someone’s flaws.
 I had to take antibiotics to get rid of backne.
 I didn’t wear a bikini for 6 months.
 It’s mortifying.
 Sarah probably notices her weight gain and her body is probably changing, as do all of ours and is waiting for her friends to encourage her to workout and uplift and help her.
 Sarah probably smokes a lot more because she’s sad and the company she keeps as friends are shitty and make her feel exiled and empty.

 Before I left that coffee shop, I made sure to make a pit stop to the mean girls table.
 I put my hand down on the side and smiled real big and said “Hey!
 I just wanted to stop by and thank you guys so much for inspiring my next blog about gossiping and bullying.
 I was having serious writers block and I’m super grateful.
-Just a friendly word of advice, there is enough bad shit going on in the world and enough people who are hurting so deeply and enough people who are losing and taking their lives, your friend Sarah could probably really use people who love her right now.
-And also, be careful because people who talk shit to you, will talk shit about you.”
+Just a friendly word of advice, there is enough bad going on in the world and enough people who are hurting so deeply and enough people who are losing and taking their lives, your friend Sarah could probably really use people who love her right now.”

-I walked away and they all stayed very quiet and stared at each other and had very wide eyes but I hope I made them think.
+I walked away and they all stayed very quiet and stared at each other but I hope I made them think.
 And if you ladies happen to come across my blog and are reading this right now, I hope you grow and change and become better people.
 I hope you love Sarah and help her and help each other because you’re better than that.

 Be the change you wish to see in the world and when we make mistakes, we should apologize.